asingh88029/gitSeekho/README.md

 Just initilized the git directory.
+Head is shift to swati brach